shaemclaughlin/datasci_223/exercises/4-classification/README.md

+The script for this assignment can be found here: https://github.com/shaemclaughlin/datasci_223/blob/main/exercises/4-classification/homework4.5.ipynb

 # Classifying Letters 'a' to 'g'

 This script builds a machine learning model which aims to classify images of handwritten letters from 'a' to 'g'.
 These images were sourced from the EMNIST dataset and processed so that each image is a 28x28 array of pixel intensities.